 logo2

 With just two bottles that form a pair of different sizes, both extremely rare, it appears A. Kemp was a short-lived operation that probably made only one purchase of bottles.
 The 1897 Polk directory listed Kemp & Roberts consisting of Arvid Kemp and Frank Roberts as manufacturers of carbonated waters (1).
-This was their only listing, as they did not appear in the 1895 (2) nor 1899 (3) volumes, confirming a brief period of existence.
+This was their only listing, as they did not appear in the 1895 (2) nor 1899 (3) volumes.

 Axel Arvid Kemp was born on 15 Mar 1868 in Finland (8) and immigrated to the U.S. in 1887 (4).
-It is unknown when he arrived in the Copper Country, but his marriage record indicates that he was a resident of Calumet and a miner on 18 Jul 1896 (6).
+It is unknown when he arrived in the Copper Country.
+He was not listed in the 1895 directory (2), and then he was a resident of Calumet and a miner when he was married on 18 Jul 1896 (6).

-The Frank Roberts we found living in Calumet during this time period was born in Calumet and was working as a miner during the date of his marriage on 11 Feb 1893 (6).
+The Frank Roberts we found living in Calumet during this time period was born in Calumet and was working as a miner when he was married on 11 Feb 1893 (6).

 The 1897 directory located their business at 426 Pine St. in Calumet, which was also Kemp's residence, while Roberts resided in Tamarack (1).
 This address was on the south side of the street just west of 4th St., although at the time, 4th St. was obstructed by a building on Pine St. The 1897 Sanborn map labeled the front building as a dwelling and a tiny rear building as a pop factory.
 Certainly, this was a small operation.